lsqrl/OpusBackend-Express/amm/README.md

 # Automated Market Maker
 Here we will collect all the ingredients for the automated market maker.

+## Uniswap as the inspiration
+Contains a market making mechanism from which we can get inspired

 ## Sharpes ratio

 The formula that balances risk with gain in finance is commonly referred to as the **Sharpe Ratio**.
 The Sharpe Ratio is a measure used to evaluate the risk-adjusted return of an investment.
 It is calculated by subtracting the risk-free rate of return from the expected return of the investment and then dividing the result by the standard deviation of the investment’s returns.
 The formula is as follows: